May 25, 2018

 • Demonstrate that processing is being performed in accordance to GDPR

-• Appoint a Data Protection Officer
+• Appoint a Data Protection Officer.

-Important obligations of your technology providers
+Important obligations of your technology partners

 • Follow the instructions of the Data Controller (you)